-Scenario: Evelyn's sister works at the Forest Service and wants to donate 40 hours of annual leave to her so Evelyn can care for her daughter following her appendicitis.
+Scenario: Evelyn's sister is a Federal employee and wants to donate 40 hours of annual leave to her so Evelyn can care for her daughter following her appendicitis.
 A coworker has volunteered to donate 80 hours of sick leave to her, and the coworker's spouse, who is in the Army, wants to donate 10 hours of leave to her.
-How much leave may Evelyn's sister, her coworker, and the coworker's spouse donate to Evelyn?
+How much leave may Evelyn's sister, her coworker, and the coworker's spouse donate to her?